starlose13/C4I-Blockchain/docs/docs_consensus_mechanism_contract.rst

 ### Initialization

-The `initialize` function sets up the contract during deployment or upgrade.
-It initializes the contract’s state and ensures all necessary parameters and dependencies are correctly configured.
+The `initialize` function is critical for setting up the contract during its deployment or upgrade phase.
+It initializes the contract’s state and ensures that all necessary parameters and dependencies are correctly configured.

 ```solidity
 function initialize(uint8 _s_consensusThreshold, address nodeManagerContractAddress, address policyCustodian) public initializer